kobbled/RoboND-SLAM-Project/README.md

 # RoboND-SLAM-Project
-This project uses RTAB-Mapto create a 2D occupancy grid and 3D octomap of simulated environments within gazebo.
+This project uses RTAB-Map to create a 2D occupancy grid and 3D octomap of simulated environments within gazebo.

 # Project Setup
 Create a Catkin repository and download this repository into the src folder: